Academic Progress and Graduation

 School of Public Health Graduation Policy

-Tentative graduates must enter their diploma name and address to which the diploma is to be mailed (if applicable) on the graduation website of the Student Link prior to the published deadline for that graduation period.
-Diplomas that are not granted during the May convocation ceremony will be mailed to the address indicated by the graduate one month after the official graduation date.
+Tentative graduates must enter their diploma name and address to which the diploma is to be mailed (if applicable) on the Diploma and Graduation Information link under the Academics tab in the Student Link prior to the published deadline for that graduation period.
+Diplomas that are not granted during the May convocation ceremony will be mailed to the address indicated by the graduate after the official graduation date.

 SPH Master of Science & Doctoral Programs Graduation Procedures